-KAPA2G Fast HotStart PCR Kits are shipped on dry ice or ice packs, depending on the country of destination.
-Upon arrival, store kit components at -20°C in a constant-temperature freezer.
+KAPA2G Fast ReadyMix PCR Kits are shipped on dry ice or ice packs, depending on the country of destination.
+Upon arrival, store kit components at -20°C in a constanttemperature freezer.
 When stored under these conditions and handled correctly, full activity of the kit is retained until the expiry date indicated on the kit label.
-KAPA2G Buffer A and M contain isostabilizers and may not freeze solidly, even when stored at -20°C. This will not affect the shelf-life of the product.
+The KAPA2G Fast ReadyMix contains isostabilizers and may not freeze solidly, even when stored at -20°C. This will not affect the shelf-life of the product.

 Always ensure that the product has been fully thawed and mixed before use.
 Reagents may be stored at 4°C for short-term use (up to 1 month).
 Return to -20°C for long-term storage.
-Provided that all components have been handled carefully and not contaminated, the kit is not expected to be compromised if left (unintentionally) at room temperature for a short period of time (up to 3 days).
+Provided that the ReadyMix has been handled carefully and not contaminated, the kit is not expected to be compromised if left (unintentionally) at room temperature for a short period of time (up to 3 days).
 Long-term storage at room temperature and 4°C is not recommended.
 Please note that reagents stored at temperatures above -20°C are more prone to degradation when contaminated during use, and therefore storage at such temperatures is at the user's own risk.